dmitry-ivanov/laravel-testing-tools/README.md

 #### `emulateEnvironment()`

-Emulates that application is working at specified environment:
+Emulate that application is running on the given environment:

 ```php
 $this->emulateEnvironment('demo');